stakater/employee-handbook/content/index.md

 Our core mission is to provide professional tools and services to help customers create and manage their Kubernetes based infrastructure *effortlessly*.

 ## Our Core values
-* **Integrity:** Building trust, assuring confidentiality & conducting business in an ethical way.
+* **Integrity:** Building trust, assuring confidentiality & conducting business in an ethical way
-* **Partnership:** Develop & strengthen long term relationships through open and transparent communication.
+* **Partnership:** Develop & strengthen long term relationships through open and transparent communication
 * **Service orientation:** Strive every step of the way to exceed customer expectations

-## Our Culture